 Syngo Carbon is a new enterprise imaging and reporting solution from Siemens Healthineers.
 Designed to improve patient care, Syngo Carbon opens possibilities in image interpretation, reporting, interoperability, and Data Management.
-Syngo Carbon is now looking to takes its powerful IDM to help with the massive data sets created by pathology and help power the digitization of pathology labs across the world.
-Below is a short synapsis on how our IDM can help power your pathology data management.
+Syngo Carbon is now looking to take its powerful IDM to help with the massive data sets created by pathology and help power the digitization of pathology labs across the world.
+Below is a short synopsis on how our IDM can help power your pathology data management.
 But, to learn more about Syngo Carbon, please visit its page here.

 Unified Data Management